-The Company owns 850 shares, or approximately 6.4% of the shares of Miljobil Grenland AS ("Miljobil"), an Electric Vehicle company located in Norway.
+Prior to August 30, 2012, the Company owned 850 shares, or approximately 6.4% of the shares of Miljobil Grenland AS ("Miljobil"), an Electric Vehicle company located in Norway and accounted for this investment on a cost basis.
 The shares are not publicly listed on a stock exchange and hence published price quotes are not available.
-These investments are accounted at cost.

-During the year ending September 30, 2011, Electrovaya entered into an agreement to repurchase the license to manufacture its' cells in the Nordic countries, which enables Electrovaya to license its technology in an unfettered manner to all of Europe, including all Nordic countries.
-Consideration for the license is a cash payment of \$621 and future deliveries of cells and batteries at discounted prices, in cash or product sales, totaling \$1,236.
+During the year ending September 30, 2011, Electrovaya entered into an agreement to repurchase the license to manufacture its' cells in the Nordic countries from Miljobil.
+Consideration for the license was a cash payment of \$621 and future deliveries of cells and batteries at discounted prices, in cash or product sales, totaling \$1,236.
 The Company made a cash payment of \$621 during the year ending September 30, 2011.